RenderKit/ospray/modules/mpi/README.md

 | aoSamples    | int     |      0 | The number of AO samples to take per-pixel |
 | aoRadius     | float   |   1e20f| The AO ray length to use.
 Note that if the AO ray would have crossed a rank boundary and ghost geometry is not available, there  will be visible artifacts in the shading. |

-: Parameters specific to the `mpi_raycast` renderer.
+: Parameters specific to the `mpiRaycast` renderer.

 ### Image Parallel Rendering in the MPI Distributed Device